Psychology and Communication Technology (PaCT) Lab

 Dr. Muscanell is currently an Assistant Professor of Psychology at Penn State York.
 In graduate school, her research focused on persuasion and social influence via computer-mediated communication (CMC), personality as a predictor of social network site (SNS) usage, and self-presentation and impression management on SNS.
 As a postdoc, she examined self-disclosure on social media, the use of social media within the context of academia, and the role of SNS profiles in organizational settings.

 Samantha Crist, B.S., Psychology, Research Assistant

 Sami received her bachelor of science in psychology from Penn State York.
 Currently, she is a Patient Registration Representative at Inova Loudoun Hospital (Inova Health System).
 Sami continues to collaborate on research with Dr. Muscanell which examines the social and cognitive influences on social media as they impact college student’s alcohol expectancies.
 Her research interests include substance abuse and addiction, in addition to mental health issues such as depression and anxiety.
-She plans on going to graduate school to work towards a Ph.D. in psychology.
+She plans on going to graduate school to earn a Master’s degree.

 Chi Kiu Kelvin Wong, Research Assistant

 Kelvin is currently a junior at Penn State (University Park) and is majoring in Psychology.
 He completed his first two years of undergraduate study at Penn State York, and continues to work on research at both campuses.
 Kelvin’s research with Dr. Muscanell explores interpretations of emojis and impression formation.
 He is interested in the psychology of video games, in addition to other areas within both the social and clinical fields of Psychology.
 Kelvin is planning on going to graduate school to earn his Ph.D.

 Are you interested in becoming a research assistant?

 Dr. Muscanell is not currently accepting new research assistants (Spring 2018).
 Please check back next semester.